 Don’t stop there.

 Fill in the alt text with a description of the image and add a title as well- both with the keywords included.
 Finally, compress all of your images before uploading them.
-This will minimize the size of your files, and facilitate the loading speed of your pages.
+This will minimize the size of your image files.
+Optimizing your website will help with core web vitals and page experience.

 Take the same approach with your videos.
 Most of these image-related tips apply to video content too.
 Put them into action to get in Google’s good books.